 What Happens to the Brain During a Stroke?

 When a stroke occurs, blood cannot get to parts of the brain, meaning oxygen and nutrients cannot adequately nourish brain cells.
+This can happen in two ways:

-1. Arteries become blocked (an ischemic stroke).
+1. Arteries become blocked (an ischemic stroke)

 2. Arteries break/rupture (a hemorrhagic stroke)